2015 Metro Manila Film Festival: Pullout of Nilalang and Honor Thy Father from some cinemas

 Nilalang director Pedring Lopez and co-producer Wesley Villarica expressed dismay over the pullout of their film and co-entrant film, Honor thy Father from some cinemas in favor of My Bebe Love and Beauty and the Bestie.
-Villarica noted that his film, was shown in 20 cinemas in Metro Manila and 7 theaters outside the metropolis in the opening day on December 25, but by next day less than 20 cinemas are screening his film.
+Villarica noted that his film, was shown in 20 cinemas in Metro Manila and seven theaters outside the metropolis in the opening day on December 25, but by next day less than 20 cinemas are screening his film.
 Honor Thy Father writer Michiko Yamamoto said that her film was pulled out from ten theaters the day after the opening day of the festival.

 Conflict of interest against Dominic Du

-During the House probe on the MMFF irregularities, it was revealed that Dominic Du, a member of MMFF Executive Committee have a conflict of interest with the Best Picture winner, #Walang Forever and 2nd Best Picture winner, Buy Now, Die Later.
+During the House probe on the MMFF irregularities, it was revealed that Dominic Du, a member of the MMFF Executive Committee, had a conflict of interest with the Best Picture winner, #Walang Forever and 2nd Best Picture winner, Buy Now, Die Later.
 Dominic Du owns the company, Axinite Digicinema, that helped promote the said two films.
 He also serves as a legal counsel of Joji Alonso, the producer of both films.

-Box Office gross
+Box office gross

-The Metro Manila Development Authority was criticized for not releasing official earnings of each film.
+The Metropolitan Manila Development Authority was criticized for not releasing official earnings of each film.
 This led to some film studios releasing their own earnings.